vhp1360/Programming/Git.md

 [top](#top)
 ### Stash Working
+#### Why Stash?
+Imagine you are in below state, what will you do?:
+  - 1. You do not want to commit your unfinished work but need to switch to a new branch to start some new work immediately.
+  - 2. A git pull results in conflicts however you do not want to commit local changes yet.
+  - 3. You realize you have worked in the wrong branch and want to move your uncommitted work to the right branch. the _Stash_ is solution. __It saves the working directory and index to a safe temporary place (the latest stash is usually at .git/refs/stash).__
 ```vim
 git stash //Save all changes in Memory, it is needed before changiing Brach when you did not commit changes.
 git stash --keep-index //the same only tell GIT: do stash only which in stage